Feyn

 Compute the accuracy score of predictions with optimal threshold

-The accuracy score is useful to evaluate classification graphs.
+The accuracy score is useful to evaluate classification models.
 It is the fraction of the preditions that are correct.
 Accuracy is normally calculated under the assumption that the threshold that separates true from false is 0.5.
 Hovever, this is not the case when a model was trained with another population composition than on the one which is used.

 This function first computes the threshold limining true from false classes that optimises the accuracy.
 It then returns this threshold along with the accuracy that is obtained using it.